Random coalescing geodesics in first-passage percolation: Statement of results

+A random coalescing geodesic is a nice object as it allows for an efficient use of the ergodic theorem.
+We shall explore these implications in detail in Section~\ref{properties}.
+We remark that the study of stationary random walks, carried out in parallel by Chaika and Krishnan~\cite{chakri}, is closely related to our concept of a random coalescing geodesic.
+Their results show that many stationary ways of generating non-crossing paths in the plane will give rise to paths with similar properties as a random coalescing geodesic.

-In this direction we have two major goals.
+Our study of random coalescing geodesics has two major goals.
 The first is to classify all random coalescing geodesics.
 The second is to use this classification to make statements about all geodesics in $\tree_0$.
 In order to accomplish the second goal it would be nice if every $g \in \tree_0$ was the image of some random coalescing geodesic.
-However, widely believed conjectures (for example that there is a geodesic in every direction) imply that this is not the case.
-Instead we shall show that random coalescing geodesics are sufficiently dense in $\tree_0$ that we can still use our knowledge of random coalescing geodesics to make statements about every geodesic in $\tree_0$.
-A first consequence of the ergodic theory that we develop is that the number of geodesic is almost surely constant.
+However, widely believed conjectures (for example that there is a geodesic in every direction) imply that this is not the case.\footnote{For each $z\in\Z^2$ for which a branch of $\tree_0$ splits in two, the clockwise-most geodesic using the counterclockwise-most edge out of $z$ and the counterclockwise-most geodesic using the clockwise-most edge out of $z$, either have the same direction or there is an interval of directions where there is no geodesic. } Instead we shall show that random coalescing geodesics are sufficiently dense in $\tree_0$ that we can still use our understanding of random coalescing geodesics to make statements about every geodesic in $\tree_0$.
+Together, the results to be stated in the remainder of this section provide an ergodic theory for the set of infinite geodesics.
+They show that for almost every realization of the weight configuration $\omega\in\Omega_1$ the set $\tree_0(\omega)$ has the same asymptotic properties when it comes to cardinality, directions and Busemann functions.

+We first address the number of topological ends of the tree encoded by $\tree_0$.
+Recall that the cardinality of a set is either some finite number, countably infinite, or uncountably infinite.

 \begin{theorem} The cardinality of the set $\tree_0$ is almost surely constant. \end{theorem}